Nanolat/nldb/README.md

 How to run a test for the master-slave replication example?
 -----------------------------------------------------------
 Before running a test, build it by running build.sh .
-Before runnigg a test, set LD_LIBRARY_PATH by executing *env.sh* command after going to the src directory.
+Before running a test, set LD_LIBRARY_PATH by executing *env.sh* command after going to the src directory.

     cd src
     source env.sh